kelvinz/code-notes/ai/prompts.md

 view of a monastery on a forested mountain, in the style of studio ghibli, distant, detailed, artstation, award winning illustration

+love is patient love is kind, photorealistic oil painting by charlie bowater and mark blooms, wlop, trending on artstation